-NOTE: When the Air Check ✓ O2 monitor is supplied with an Audio Horn, it will activate momentarily at the completion of the warmup.
+NOTE: The Air Check ✓ O2 Monitor is supplied with an Audio Horn, it will activate momentarily at the completion of the warm up.

 NOTE: The Air Check ✓ O2 monitor's reading may be adjusted to the ambient oxygen level.
 See section 6.1 for instructions on adjusting.